Explore some of our most frequently asked questions

 • What guidance do you have for the short research proposal that forms part of the MSc application?

-The short research proposal will be used only to help the Admissions Team assess applications for the MSc.
+The short research proposal will be used only to help assess applications for the MSc and give a sense of your ability to identify an important and exciting policy problem to explore.
 The topic could be the one that you anticipate investigating for the research thesis or another topic in which you are especially interested.
 The proposal should briefly describe the policy problem to be researched, outline a research question to be investigated and propose the methods that would be employed to answer the research question (e.g. what sort of data do you want to make use of, how will you collect it and how do you envisage analysing it?).
 The research proposal must not under any circumstances exceed 1,500 words.
 Bibliographic references are not included in the word count.

 • How many contact hours are there on the MSc?